OYSTER DOMES IN TAMPA BAY

 Ready to Lend a Hand?

-The project involves pouring marine friendly concrete into a fiberglass mold containing a large round buoy surrounded by smaller rubber balls, creating the holes in the oyster domes.
+The project involves pouring marine-friendly concrete into a fiberglass mold containing a large round buoy surrounded by smaller rubber balls, creating the holes in the oyster domes.
 Microsilica is mixed with the concrete to balance the pH so oysters are attracted to the domes.

-The minimum age to participate in this project is 15 years old.
 It’s a dirty job, but it’ll make a difference for Tampa Bay!

 Check out this video which demonstrates our oyster dome construction project.